The queen of the brooches

 Detail of the magnificent brooches

-Although many magnificent gold disc brooches have been lost over time or destroyed through looting and raiding, a few examples have survived to this day and are exhibited in museums around the world.
-Not only do they serve as impressive examples of medieval craftsmanship, but they also tell the stories and legends of their past owners and their time.
+The production of magnificent gold disc brooches was a laborious and time-consuming process that required the skills of many different craftsmen.
+Although many magnificent gold disc brooches have been lost over time or destroyed by looting and raids, a few examples have survived to this day and are displayed in museums around the world.
+They not only serve as impressive examples of medieval craftsmanship, but also tell the stories and legends of their past owners and their times.

 Brooches museum quality